google/ExoPlayer/downloading-media.md

 A download will only progress if four conditions are met:

-* The download doesn't have a stop reason (see below).
+* The download doesn't have a stop reason.
 * Downloads aren't paused.
 * The requirements for downloads to progress are met.
 Requirements can specify constraints on the allowed network types, as well as whether the device should